-- Yes, if you are collecting data at Lynchburg College or if your research participants will be Lynchburg College students, faculty, or staff.
+- Yes, if you are collecting data at University of Lynchburg or if your research participants will be University of Lynchburg students, faculty, or staff.
 The collaborating institution may need a IRB Authorization Agreement.

 - If you have received IRB approval at another institution, the IRB at the other institution may agree to be the IRB of record.
 If that is the case, LC’s IRB will need a copy of the approved proposal and the approval letter.
 Modifications to the approved documents may be required in order gain approval from the LC IRB.

 Assent is a type of consent required for subjects under the age of 18.
 If working with any subjects under the age of 18, the Informed Assent Agreement (Google doc) as well as the Informed Parental Consent Agreement (Google doc) must be completed.
 The template can be adjusted depending on the population.
 For example, the way the information is provided to a 14 year-old would be very different than the way the information is provided to a 4 year-old.

 Yes, but the storage site must be password protected.
 We also require the computer login to be password protected.

 For internet-based research such as surveys, participants must still be presented with the consent information. internet-based surveys can include the consent form with “I agree” or “I do not agree” buttons at the bottom of the webpage for participants to click their choice of whether or not they consent to participate prior to completing the remainder of the study.

 Any change to an approved research project, including research plan, consent process and form, investigators, other research personnel, and/or methods of subject recruitment, requires submission of a Research Modification Form.
 Modifications to research projects may not be initiated until IRB approval has been obtained.